OPTERUS REBEL WITH A CAUSE AWARDS

 Opterus Helen Rose STEM Award - $10,000

-for the Helen Rose STEM Award, you must be a woman between the ages of 16-28 and plan on pursuing an education in STEM (Science, Technology, Engineering, Math) at an accredited Canadian university or college.
+The Helen Rose STEM Award,is available to women between the ages of 16-28 and plan on pursuing an education in STEM (Science, Technology, Engineering, Math) at an accredited Canadian university or college.
 The student we are looking to fund is pursuing a field of study that will help them in the future to create or contribute to a new mindset for a better world.

 Opterus Valerie Ann Arts Award - $10,000

-for the Valerie Ann Arts Award, you must be a woman between the ages of 16-28 and pursuing an education in the Arts at an accredited Canadian university or college.
+The Valerie Ann Arts Award, is available to women between the ages of 16-28 and pursuing an education in the Arts at an accredited Canadian university or college.
 The student we are looking to fund is pursuing a field of study that will help them in the future to create or contribute to a new mindset for a better world.